-EMERGENCY OVERVIEW: This is a colorless, non-flammable gas mixture with a disagreeable odor .
+EMERGENCY OVERVIEW: This is a colorless, odorless, highly-flammable gas mixture.
 The main health hazard associated with releases of this gas mixture is asphyxiation by displacement of oxygen, as each component of this mixture is a simple asphyxiant.
-Due to the presence of Silane, prolonged contact may be irritating to contaminated tissue.
-This gas mixture presents no hazard of flammability or reactivity.
+This gas mixture presents a serious fire hazard if accidentally released.
+Releases of this gas mixture will spread long distances; ignition or flash-back from a distance are possible.
 Flame or high temperature impinging on a localized area of the cylinder can cause cylinder to rupture violently or explosively.
+Provide adequate fire protection during emergency response.